Capacity in Contract Law: Everything You Need to Know

 It's best to not sell services or products to anyone who might be under the influence in a business setting.
 A contract can be voidable if a party has some reason to believe the other party is too intoxicated to know what the contract obligations are.
 The majority of courts won't look to see if the intoxicated person knew what they were doing, but rather if the sober person knew they were intoxicated.
 Even if the person didn't appear drunk at the time of entering into the contract, if the other party thought they might be intoxicated and lack the mental capacity, they can be at fault.

 Having the capacity to contract means a person is legally competent to enter into a contract.
 The capacity to contract is defined as having the capacity to enter into a legal agreement, which means someone must be of sound mind.
 With legally binding agreements, some people don't have the capacity to enter into an agreement, whether they're underage, mentally ill, or intoxicated.

 If you need help with capacity in contract law, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.